ZhengPeng7/GCoNet_plus/README.md

 ## Abstract

-Abstract—In this paper, we present a novel end-to-end Group Collaborative Learning Network, termed GCoNet+, which can efficiently
-(250 fps) identify co-salient objects in natural scenes.
+In this paper, we present a novel end-to-end Group Collaborative Learning Network, termed GCoNet+, which can efficiently (250 fps) identify co-salient objects in natural scenes.
 GCoNet+ is based on group collaborative learning that simultaneously mines consensus representations.
 We achieve the new state-of-the-art performance by introducing two essential criteria: 1) intra-group compactness to better formulate the consistency among co-salient objects by capturing their inherent shared attributes using our